Loading

 Intra-Community Veto

 Standard opposition analysis looks for wealthy neighbors blocking affordable housing.
 This case inverts that model entirely.
 The opposition was the intended beneficiary.
-No amount of community outreach to adjacent affluent Marin towns would have caught this risk.
+No amount of community outreach to adjacent affluent Marin towns identifies this risk.

 The Developer Error